cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 unrealized promises and frustration.
 To mitigate this, platform teams need to demonstrate their direct impact on and relationships with product and value stream teams (see the previous two paragraphs), presenting the platform team as a strategic partner of product teams in delivering value to customers.
+At best the platform team can show its impact on the product teams through KPIs such as increased efficiency, decreased MTTR (mean time to recover), decreased lead time for changes and change failure rate.

 ## Enabling platform teams